 Jump to best Apple Watch apps for...

-Our favourite apps, the apps that are still here after a bumpy year, both should and could have been made.
+Our favorite apps, the apps that are still here after a bumpy year, both should and could have been made.
 They exist because they’re useful, or because they’re entertaining, or because they make your life that little bit better.

 In this round-up you’ll find apps for podcasting and procrastinating, for getting fit and getting stuff done, for messing around and for sorting stuff out.